 Background pattern

-About the medication
+About the medicine

 Introduction

-Adventan 1mg/g topical emulsion
+Adventan 1mg/g cutaneous emulsion

 Methylprednisolone aceponate

-Read this leaflet carefully before you start using this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

--Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

--If you have any questions, ask your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

--This medicine has been prescribed for you only.
-Do not give it to others, even if they have the same symptoms, as it may harm them.
+• This medicine has been prescribed for you only.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

--If you experience any side effects, consult your doctor or pharmacist even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-1.What is Adventan emulsion and what it is used for
+1. What Adventan emulsion is and what it is used for

-2.What you need to know before using Adventan emulsion
+2. What you need to know before you use Adventan emulsion

-4.Possible side effects
+4. Possible side effects

-5.Storage of Adventan emulsion
+5. Storage of Adventan emulsion

-6.Contents of the pack and additional information
+6. Contents of the pack and further information

-1. What is Adventan emulsion and what is it used for
+1. What Adventan emulsion is and what it is used for

-Adventan emulsion contains the active substance, methylprednisolone aceponate.
+Adventan emulsion contains the active substance methylprednisolone aceponate.

 Adventan emulsion is used in the treatment of acute forms of: